Moore Campaign Tries To Cast Doubt On Accuser As New Allegation Is Reported

 "You must remove any doubt.
 If he can't do this, then Judge Moore needs to get out of this race."

-Jauregi's comments Wednesday appeared to be a response to Hannity's ultimatum.
-And hours after the press conference, Moore's campaign released a letter they had sent to Hannity reiterating much of what his attorney had said at the press conference.
+Jauregui's comments Wednesday appeared to be a response to Hannity's ultimatum.
+And hours after the news conference, Moore's campaign released a letter it had sent to Hannity reiterating much of what his attorney had said at the news conference.

 "I adamantly deny the allegations of Leigh Corfman and Beverly Nelson, did not date underage girls, and have taken steps to begin a civil action for defamation," Moore wrote.
 "Because of that, at the direction of counsel, I cannot comment further."